-Once you have completed your ACC training and earned your diploma, you'll be ready to pursue exciting career opportunities as an entry-level massage therapist.
+Once you have completed your American Career College training and earned your college diploma, you'll be ready to pursue exciting career opportunities as an entry-level massage therapist.

-On the job, you'll use your hands, fingers, forearms and elbows to knead the muscles and soft tissues of your clients' bodies to treat injuries and promote general wellness.
+On the job, you'll treat injuries and promote general wellness.
 You may specialize in more than one style of massage requiring different techniques, such as Swedish massage, deep-tissue massage, or sports massage.

 As a massage therapist, your day-to-day responsibilities* may include: